Massage: Ancient times

-BC 762: "In the Iliad and the Odyssey the massage with oils and aromatic substances is mentioned as a means to relax the tired limbs of warriors and a way to help the treatment of wounds."
+762 BC: In the Iliad and the Odyssey, massage with oils and aromatic substances is mentioned as a means to relax the tired limbs of warriors and as a way to help the treatment of wounds.

-BC 700: Bian Que, the earliest known Chinese physician uses massage in medical practice.
+700 BC: Bian Que, the earliest known Chinese physician, uses massage in medical practice.

-BC 500: Jīvaka Komarabhācca was an Indian physician who according to the Pāli Buddhist Canon was Shakyamuni Buddha's physician.
-Jivaka is sometimes credited with founding and developing a style of massage that led to the type of massage practiced in current-day Thailand.
+500 BC: Jīvaka Komarabhācca was an Indian physician who according to the Pāli Buddhist Canon was Shakyamuni Buddha's physician.
+Jivaka is sometimes credited with founding and developing a style of massage that led to the type of massage practiced in modern Thailand.
 Though this claim is disputed.

-BC 493: A possible biblical reference documents daily "treatments" with oil of myrrh as a part of the beauty regimen of the wives of Xerxes (Esther, 2:12).
+493 BC: A possible biblical reference documents daily "treatments" with oil of myrrh as a part of the beauty regimen of the wives of Xerxes (Esther, 2:12).

-BC 460: Hippocrates wrote "The physician must be experienced in many things, but assuredly in rubbing."
+460 BC: Hippocrates wrote "The physician must be experienced in many things, but assuredly in rubbing."

-BC 300: Charaka Samhita, sometimes dated to 800 BCE, is one of the oldest of the three ancient treatises of Ayurvedic medicine, including massage.
+300 BC: Charaka Samhita, sometimes dated to 800 BCE, is one of the oldest of the three ancient treatises of Ayurvedic medicine, including massage.
 Sanskrit records indicate that massage had been practiced in India long before the beginning of recorded history.

+AD 1st or 2nd: Galen mentioned Diogas (Διόγας) who was an iatralipta (ἰατραλείπτης) (rubber and anointer/physiotherapist).

 AD 581: China establishes a department of massage therapy within the Office of Imperial Physicians.

 Middle Ages

-Many of Galen's manuscripts, for instance, were collected and translated by Hunayn ibn Ishaq in the 9th century.
-Later in the 11th-century copies were translated back into Latin and again in the 15th and 16th centuries, when they helped enlighten European scholars as to the achievements of the Ancient Greeks.
-This renewal of the Galenic tradition during the Renaissance played a very important part in the rise of modern science.

 One of the greatest Persian medics was Avicenna, also known as Ibn Sina, who lived from 980 AD to 1037 AD.
 His works included a comprehensive collection and systematization of the fragmentary and unorganized Greco-Roman medical literature that had been translated Arabic by that time, augmented by notes from his own experiences.
 One of his books, Al-Qānūn fī aṭ-Ṭibb (The Canon of Medicine) has been called the most famous single book in the history of medicine in both East and West.
 Avicenna excelled in the logical assessment of conditions and comparison of symptoms and took special note of analgesics and their proper use as well as other methods of relieving pain, including massage.

 AD 1150: Evidence of massage abortion, involving the application of pressure to the pregnant abdomen, can be found in one of the bas reliefs decorating the temple of Angkor Wat in Cambodia.
 It depicts a demon performing such an abortion upon a woman who has been sent to the underworld.
 This is the oldest known visual representation of abortion.

+In Southeast Asia, massage traditions and techniques have already been entrenched in the people's diverse cultures for centuries before trade contact with Europe in the 16th century.
+In the Philippines, a distinct massage and healing tradition called hilot developed, while in Thailand, the tradition of massage that developed was called nuad thai.
+Nuad thai was declared in 2019 as a UNESCO intangible cultural heritage.